abelbcarvalho/brazil-soccer-ranking/README.md

 * `pip install -r requirements.txt`
 * File: [requirements.txt](/requirements.txt)
 * There, you can find the whole list of this project dependencies.
+* Then, if required, run the following command: `playwright install`

 <details>
     <summary>Installing ALL dependencies manually</summary>